Evolutionary biology applied to creative strategy

 When is the book coming out?

-I have been writing at least 4 x 250 word essays per week since the first week in January 2022, which gives me 52,000 words by the end of the year.
-Then my plan is to pull everything together into a coherent structure and self-publish when it’s ready.
-I expect my essays to form the core of the final book, combined with additional unpublished content.
+I have been writing at least 4 x 250 word essays per week since the first week in January 2022, which planned to give me 52,000 words by the end of the year.
+I ended up writing 85,000!
+I pulled everything together into a coherent structure and plan to self-publish when it’s ready.
+My essays form the core of the final book, combined with additional unpublished content and additional language to bring it together.

-You can read what I have written so far below:
+You can read what I have written so far here: Essays

 “Who controls the memes, controls the Universe” – Elon Musk